jappy/unity-nrepl/README.md

 * fix nREPL Editor disable issues.
 * support new versions of cider.
 * build a set of middleware based on the cider-nrepl set of middleware.
+* Replaced BlockingCollection with a List... perhaps do something about that.